hpc/mpifileutils/README.md

 e.g., to walk a directory tree with one tool, filter the list of file names with another, and perhaps delete a subset of matching files with a third.
 Additionally, when logic is deemed to be useful across multiple tools or is anticipated to be useful in future tools or applications, it should be provided in the common library.

+## Contributors
+We welcome contributions to the project.
+For details on how to help, see our [Contributor Guide](.github/CONTRIBUTORS.md)

 ## Build Status
 The current status of the mpiFileUtils master branch is [![Build Status](https://travis-ci.org/hpc/mpifileutils.png?branch=master)](https://travis-ci.org/hpc/mpifileutils).